Everything you need to know about starting a startup

 • Who are your customers and users?

 Once you have fleshed out your idea, you can register it in the i-DEPOT.
-By legally registering your idea, you get proof that you came up with, created, or designed your idea on a certain date.
-This can be invaluable if you end up in legal proceedings.
-You can register all sorts of ideas in the i-DEPOT, from fashion designs, lyrics, books, movies, scenarios, inventions, or prototypes.
+This gives you proof that you conceived, created or designed the idea on a specific date.
+You can set out all sorts of ideas in the i-DEPOT, such as a (fashion) design, song lyrics, book, film, screenplay, invention or prototype.

-Have you turned your idea into a product or service?
-Protect it with intellectual property rights, such as a patent.
+Have you now developed your idea into a concrete product or service?
+If so, consider protecting it with intellectual property rights, such as a patent.

 During this growth phase, you will have to make lots of new decisions.